MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/README.md

 ```

 ### Troubleshooting installs
-- Dependencies are pinned to published versions; `y-websocket` is pinned to `1.5.11` to avoid unavailable tags.
+- Dependencies are pinned to published versions; `y-websocket` is pinned to `1.5.10` (newer tags can be missing on some mirrors).
 - Ensure you run `npm install` from the workspace root so tools like `tsx` are installed for the server.

 ## Using the platform